YubiKey 5 CSPN Series Specifics

 - Secret Key (16 bytes)

 The Public ID generally represents the serial number of the YubiKey, but may be set to a different value.
 The Private ID is an optional secret field that may be included as an input parameter to the OTP generation algorithm.
 By default, when this parameter is not configured, its value is set to zero.
-The Secret Key is an AES-128 key which must be shared between the YubiKey 5 and the verification server by the user, during the configuration of the protocol’s credentials.
+The Secret Key is an AES-128 key that must be shared by the user between the YubiKey 5 and the verification server during configuration of the protocol’s credentials.

 The touch sensor is always used when generating a Yubico OTP, and is considered part of the standard operating procedure.

-For more information about Yubico OTP, see Yubico’s website.
+For more information about Yubico OTP, see Yubico’s website, OPTs Explained.

 CSPN Approved Mode

-To operate the YubiKey 5 application Yubico OTP in a CSPN approved mode, the user must first be identified by a first factor authentication scheme (e.g. username/password).
-The details for such an authentication scheme go beyond the scope of this document however.
+To operate the YubiKey 5 application Yubico OTP in a CSPN approved mode, the user must first be identified by a first factor authentication scheme.
+For example, username/password.
+The details for such an authentication scheme are beyond the scope of this document.

-Once a Yubico OTP application has been configured, an access code must be set in order to protect the key material and configuration.
-More details for such a configuration are described in the section below.
+Once a Yubico OTP application is configured, set an access code to protect the key material and configuration.
+More details for such a configuration are described in the following section.

 Technical Configuration

-parameter should be set to a six byte long hex value.
+parameter is set to a six byte long hex value.

-An example command line interaction for creating protected Yubico OTP credentials with YKMan is depicted in the screenshot below.
+See the figure below for an example command line interaction for creating protected Yubico OTP credentials with ykman.

-A code is now required for any operations that require access to the Yubico OTP credentials:
+A code is now required for any operation that requires access to the Yubico OTP credentials.

 ykman otp --access-code <value> delete [1|2]